wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 For thoroughly testing your payment integration with MultiSafepay, you can use the following payment credentials in the TEST environment to simulate different payment scenarios.

-Testing with our test credentials can only be done in you MultiSafepay Test Control.
+Testing with our test credentials can only be done in your MultiSafepay Control (Test environment).
 Create your [MultiSafepay Test Account](https://testmerchant.multisafepay.com/signup) free of charge.

 With a successful connection with your test or staging environment, you can immediately start testing.

 {{< alert-notice >}} Outgoing payments and additional payment methods (e.g. American Express) are disabled by default in a MultiSafepay test account.
 As a result, a refund cannot be processed successfully.
-Contact our Integration Team to enable outgoing payments or additional payment methods in your MultiSafepay Test Control. {{< /alert-notice >}}
+Contact our Integration Team at <integration@multisafepay.com> to enable outgoing payments or additional payment methods in your MultiSafepay Control. {{< /alert-notice >}}

-If assistance is required, contact our Integration Team at <integration@multisafepay.com>

 ## AfterPay

-Contact our [Integration Team](<mailto:integration@multisafepay.com>) to enable AfterPay as payment method in your MultiSafepay Test Control.
+Contact our [Integration Team](<mailto:integration@multisafepay.com>) to enable AfterPay as payment method in your [MultiSafepay Control Test environment](https://testmerchant.multisafepay.com/signup)

 ## Alipay